elifesciences/elife-xpub/docs/adr/0007-react-components.md

 ```

 Components that require logic to be run at various lifecycle stages can use the `useEffects` hook. see: [useEffect](https://reactjs.org/docs/hooks-effect.html)
-note: this requires a function to be returned which cleans up any subscriptions, similar to `componentWillUnmount()`
+Note: this requires a function to be returned which cleans up any subscriptions, similar to `componentWillUnmount()`

 For example: `setTimeout()` should return `clearTimeout()`